textileio/js-threads/README.md

 > A protocol & event-sourced database for decentralized user-siloed data written in Typescript

+## Using Threads

+To get started using Threads, check out the [docs site](https://docs.textile.io/) and [API documentation](https://textileio.github.io/js-threads).

+## Getting help

-Join us on our [public Slack channel](https://slack.textile.io/) for news, discussions, and status updates.
-[Check out our blog](https://blog.textile.io) for the latest posts and announcements.
+The Textile/Threads developers/community are active on [Slack](https://slack.textile.io/) and [Twitter (@textileio)](https://twitter.com/textileio), join us there for news, discussions, questions, and status updates.
+Also, [check out our blog](https://blog.textile.io) for the latest posts and announcements.

-[Check out the docs](https://textileio.github.io/js-threads) for technical details and documentation.
+If you think you've found a bug in Threads, please file a Github issue.
+Take a look at our comprehensive [contributor guide](#contributing) for details on how to get started.

 ## Table of Contents